 eBay isn’t all sunshine and lollipops.
 It can feel like the wild west sometimes with certain members who don’t have honest intentions.
 You can get a head start on these people by trying to identify them before they can do any damage.
 We’ve already talked about this with blocking and reporting.

 I would advise your next step could be to look at the above points and modify your account and existing listings so that they are up to a good standard.
 Conduct some additional research about business in general to see what you can do to make your brand reputation really sparkle.

-After that, I would suggest you take a look at my top eBay mistakes (coming soon) so you know exactly what to avoid doing.
+After that, I would suggest you take a look at my 17 eBay Selling Errors That Make You Invisible To Buyers post so you know exactly what to avoid doing.